pinot-contrib/pinot-docs/users/clients/java.md

 * **Zookeeper (Recommended)** - Comma seperated list of zookeeper of the cluster.
 This is the recommended method which can redirect queries to appropriate brokers based on tenant/table.
 * **Broker list** - Comma seperated list of the brokers in the cluster.
 This should only be used in standalone setups or for POC, unless you have a load balancer setup for brokers.
+* **Controller URL** - (v 0.11.0+) Controller URL.
+This will use periodic controller API calls to keep the table level broker list updated (hence there might be delay b/w the broker mapping changing and the client state getting updated).
 * **Properties file** -  You can also put the broker list as `brokerList` in a properties file and provide the path to that file to the factory.
 This should only be used in standalone setups or for POC, unless you have a load balancer setup for brokers.

 Here's an example demonstrating all methods of Connection factory -